 Did you know that Maryland’s Constitution requires that every 20 years the state’s voters must decide whether the Maryland General Assembly must call for a Constitutional Convention?

 I think we need a Constitutional Convention to pick more things on which we don’t get a chance to vote.
 Like whether we should have a rule requiring voters to vote to have a Constitutional Convention and whether the general public should decide who will be our judges.

 One more thought.
-I have no problem with lawyers who chose to run for election.
+I have no problem with lawyers who run for election.
 The game is the game, as Omar Little would say.
 There is nothing wrong with availing yourself to the existing process and I have been in front of many elected judges that were extremely good judges.
 I just think we should change the process.